CorwinBridges/Dream-Center-of-Jackson/README.md

 * Added Toast, Back To Top Button, & Font
 * Added Favicon and Icons Throughout All Pages
 * Added Functionality to Links & Buttons
+* Added Bootstrap Styling Classes to All Pages
 * Adjusted Design Details
 * Incorporated a Sass Compiler
 * Created/Added all Javascript, Jquery, and ScrollReveals